cyrex562/imgui-rs/docs/FAQ.md

 Your application may want to detect DPI change and reload the fonts and reset style between frames.

 Your ui code  should avoid using hardcoded constants for size and positioning.
-Prefer to express values as multiple of reference values such as `ImGui::GetFontSize()` or `ImGui::GetFrameHeight()`.
+Prefer to express values as multiple of reference values such as `ImGui::GetFontSize()` or `ImGui::get_frame_height()`.
 So e.g. instead of seeing a hardcoded height of 500 for a given item/window, you may want to use `30*ImGui::GetFontSize()` instead.

 down the line Dear ImGui will provide a variety of standardized reference values to facilitate using this.